hoytech/riblet/README.md

 sum hashes instead of xor?

-compression
-  built-in, or piped to zstd/gzip?
+TODO LOW

 header fields
-  build timestamp
-  filename
-  num input records
   input size
   input hash
-  num output symbols
-  compression?

-TODO LOW
+zstd compression

 optional dup checking during build

-doneAdding in RIBLT: clears the codedSymbols vector as they are generated. maybe useful for '-' output?
+doneAdding param in RIBLT: clears the codedSymbols vector as they are generated. maybe useful for '-' output?

 -z for NUL separator instead of newline